SamEdwardes/spacypdfreader/docs/api/spacy-extensions.md

 # spaCy custom extensions

-When using [spacypdfreader.pdf_reader][] custom attributes and methods are added to spacy objects.
+When using [spacypdfreader.spacypdfreader.pdf_reader][] custom attributes and methods are added to spacy objects.

 ## `spacy.Doc`